hanynour122/Medical-Insurance-Claims-Analysis-Real-Time-Dynamic-Model/README.md

 # Tools & Technologies Used:

-* *Power BI*: For data visualization, creating dashboards, and interactive reports.
+* **Power BI**: For data visualization, creating dashboards, and interactive reports.
-DAX: To create dynamic calculations and measures for cost comparisons, percentages, and identifying trends.
+* **DAX**: To create dynamic calculations and measures for cost comparisons, percentages, and identifying trends.
-Excel: For initial data cleaning and preprocessing before importing to Power BI.
+* **Excel**: For initial data cleaning and preprocessing before importing to Power BI.
-Key Insights:
+# Key Insights:

 The dynamic model helps analyze current claims data and compare it to previous years, providing insights into cost trends and potential discrepancies.
 Real-time data analysis allows for continuous monitoring, identifying patterns and anomalies in claims.
 The top 10 claimants are highlighted to detect any unusual or fraudulent behavior that could be impacting the overall costs.

-# This model supports strategic decision-making, cost management, and optimization of the medical insurance program.
+ **This model supports strategic decision-making, cost management, and optimization of the medical insurance program.**